 We are now into the camera rehearsal, or possibly even the Dress Rehearsal and I’ve set the D-24 stand mic, hopefully avoiding being caught in shot doing it and Barbara and the band go through her song the last time before the live transmission.

 I obviously got time to photograph one of the other performers on the show, ‘The Singing Postman’ Allan Smethurst, singing on his own without the band his song “Hev Yew Gotta Loight, Boy?”, which was a surprise nationwide hit at this time.
 He sang in a very strong Norfolk, or was it a Norwich accent.
 He had indeed been a postman in Grimsby.

 Despite the inevitable local bias in a programme like this, the ‘production values’ were fairly similar to programmes made by the bigger ITV companies at this time and Anglia programmes, featuring for instance the ‘Miss Anglia’ segment to ‘Glamour ’67’ did appeal to the audience in East Anglia and drew good viewing figures.

 On the evening of Saturday 5th August, this ‘Glamour ’67’ from Cleethorpes would have been transmitted live, with a nearby Post Office microwave link bouncing between’ line-of sight’ link points, sending the pictures and the sound and ‘comms’ would be going via Post Office equalised phone lines back to Anglia at Norwich and then on to the regions ITV transmitters.
 The OB Scanner would have an off-air monitor feed visible during the transmission, mainly in fact to judge the commercial breaks which were played out from Norwich during the show, plus talkback linked to the Anglia Presentation Suite.

-By the way many apologies if I get people’s names wrong…many years have past.
+By the way, many apologies if I get people’s names wrong…many years have passed.
 Do contact me and I’ll be happy to correct any inaccuracies